karen07/antiblock/README.md

 # AntiBlock
-AntiBlock program proxies DNS requests.
+AntiBlock sniffer DNS requests.
 The IP addresses of the specified domains are added to the routing table for routing through the specified interfaces.
 ## Usage
 ```sh
 Commands: